Crisp edges and a chewy center – This is the very BEST Chocolate Chip Cookie Recipe! Easy to make and perfect cookies every single time.

 This recipe produces thick, chewy, fully cooked cookies that are hard to resist.
 Given the stamp of approval from my very critical taste testers (neighborhood kids) and loved by my very picky husband.

-Chocolate chip cookie recipes have always been my nemesis.
+Finding a good soft chocolate chip cookie recipe has always been my nemesis.
 There are so many out there and so many different varieties.
 Some are good, some are great, and some are just bad.
 Finding that perfect one that fits with your tastes is a challenge, but I knew it was one I needed to tackle.

 First, I met with my team (nine year old and husband) to determine our criteria.